iarsystems/ewptool/README.md

 And this is what you need to know to start using the IAR __EWPtool__ Utility.

-Proceed to the [IAR EWPtool wiki] for more information.
+Proceed to the [IAR EWPtool wiki][url-repo-wiki] for more information.

 ## Issues
 Found an issue or have a suggestion related to the __EWPtool__?
 Feel free to use the public issue tracker.